 "It's playing havoc with the carpet, and has made hoovering a practical impossibility," says Mrs W, a woman of robust views and even more ample upholstery, who was not brought up to accept that a mere natural feature should get the better of her.

 "A lot of my friends," she is fond of pointing out in disapproving tones at the top of her voice, "seem to think that having a river in your living room is a great hoot.
 Far from it.
-We have to use a small dinghy just to change the TV channel - and let me tell you, it's no joke after a heavy rainfall when you're desperately trying not to miss Harry Hill's TV Burp."
+We have to use a small dinghy just to switch the TV on - and let me tell you, it's no joke after a heavy rainfall when you're desperately trying not to miss Coronation Street."